codefellows/setup-guide/code-401-javascript/2-aws.md

 As part of the 401 Curriculum and beyond, you'll be using various cloud service providers to deploy code.
 Here, we'll install the AWS command line tools

 > Optionally, you may go to <https://aws.amazon.com> and create an account.
 While you will not be charged, Amazon will want a Credit Card as validation.
-You will get $200 in free usage credits when you create your account
+You will get $200 in free usage credits when you create your account.
+It is highly recommended that you [setup Billing and Cost Alerts](https://www.codefellows.org/blog/aws-without-breaking-the-bank){:target="_blank"} in your AWS account so that you do not incur unexpected charges.

 1. Install the AWS CLI tools, by running this command in your terminal:
    - `brew install awscli`